 "Using a story is a great way to make an audience receptive to the content," said Sheldon Senek, executive vice president of Eagles Talent Speakers Bureau.
 "It relaxes them and lets them know you're real.
 Stories are also a way of creating an example of the content a speaker is talking about."

-But don't tell stories just for the sake of telling them: Make sure they have a point.
+But don't tell stories just for the sake of telling them; make sure they have a point.
 A confusing story will only lead to a disengaged audience, Senek said.
-Most importantly, don't just read off of your slides.
+Most importantly, don't just read off your slides.
 Your presentation should support the slides, not the other way around.

 It's easy to let nerves get the best of you when you're speaking in front of a large crowd, but remaining calm and in control of your body movements, general appearance and tone of voice is imperative to establishing yourself as a strong presenter.